euroargodev/VirtualFleet_recovery/README.md

 # Documentation (preliminary)

-## Working design of the procedure
+## Overall prediction procedure
 1. Given a specific float cycle to predict ``C``, we extract:
    - space/time position of the previous cycle ``C-1``,
    - configuration parameters of the previous cycle ``C-1``, such as parking depth, profiling depth and cycling period using the EA API (but these can be overwritten if necessary).

-2. We download the hourly CMEMS velocity fields for a large region around the previous cycle ``C-1`` coordinates
+2. We download the daily CMEMS velocity fields for a region around the previous cycle ``C-1`` coordinates

 3. We run a VirtualFleet simulation:
    - where we use a large number of virtual floats located with a random perturbations around the float cycle ``C-1`` position in space/time